-When you apply for admission to Harvey Mudd as a first-year student, you may be considered for our merit-based awards.
+When you apply for admission to Harvey Mudd as a first-year student, you may be considered for our merit-based scholarships.
 These awards recognize outstanding academic achievement and encourage the best and the brightest to join the Harvey Mudd community.
 Review each award description to determine whether you need to submit any additional application forms or credentials to be considered for any of these awards.

-While these awards are granted independent of financial need, if you receive a merit-based award and are also eligible for need-based aid, your merit award will be included in the aid provided to meet your financial need.
-Thus, any merit awards received will be coordinated with other need-based aid to help meet a student’s demonstrated financial need and will not be used to help reduce the family’s calculated contribution.
+While these awards are granted independent of financial need, if you receive a merit-based scholarship and are also eligible for need-based aid, your merit-based scholarship will be included in the aid provided to meet your financial need.
+Thus, any merit-based scholarships received will be coordinated with other need-based aid to help meet a student’s demonstrated financial need and will not be used to help reduce the family’s calculated contribution.

 All questions regarding eligibility and application procedures for merit-based scholarships should be directed to the Office of Admission.